The Diagonalize command is used to quickly create a new unstructured domain

-The Diagonalize command requires the selection of at least one quad-dominant
+The command becomes enabled once at least one quad-dominant domain (structured or

 Use the Diagonalize command to create unstructured domains